staffanm/layeredconfig/docs/usage.rst

 --------------

-Apart from the sources used above, there are classes for settings stored in JSON files, YAML files and PList files.
+Apart from the sources used above, there are classes for settings stored in JSON files, YAML files and PList files, as well as `etcd stores <https://coreos.com/using-coreos/etcd>`_.
 Each source can to varying extent be configured with different parameters.
 See :doc:`sources` for further details.

 You can also use a single source class multiple times, for example to have one system-wide config file together with a user config file, where